NazemMahmud/symfony-scraping/README.md

   - To install composer packages, run command: `composer install`
   - To install npm packages, run command: `npm install`

+# CORS
+- Run `composer install` to install the package for cors control.
+- For this backend, allow CORS origin from specific site. \
+You can see this in `.env.example` file.
+The variable for this is: `CORS_ALLOW_ORIGIN=` \
+Update it in `.env` if you feel necessary.
+- Then clear the cache: `php bin/console cache:clear`

 # APIS / POSTMAN COLLECTION: